mojaloop/documentation/contributors-guide/personas.md

 ## Regulator

 The regulator ensures the safety and soundness of the financial systems.
-Like the auditor role, will require a high level of knowledge of the system and access to ~~the~~ forensic logs.
+Like the auditor role, will require a high level of knowledge of the system and access to forensic logs.
 This role might have access to the different operational hubs and might represent a specific function, and have different access levels for the various components.

-## Administrator/Super User

-This full access role will have similar needs as a contributor but will also need access to all logs and have password controls across the entire system.
-Ideally, this person(s) would have contributed to the level one project first and then go into this role eventually.
-There could potentially have different Super User by component. (i.e. one for DFSP 1, one for DFSP X, one for the Central ledger).